MathieuSoysal/Exercism-Rust-Template/README.md

 If you are interested in helping contribute to Rust template, don't hesitate to create your issue [Create new Issue](https://github.com/MathieuSoysal/Exercism-Rust-Template/issues/new/choose).

+### 🚀 Quick start contributing

+**Quick start contributing** you just need to click to this link [Start Online Devcontainer](https://codespaces.new/MathieuSoysal/Exercism-Rust-Template?quickstart=1) to automatically create a development environment for this project and start contributing ;) and you can also read the [CONTRIBUTING.md](./.github/CONTRIBUTING.md)

 ## 📝 License

 Copyright © 2019-present, [Rust template Contributors](https://github.com/MathieuSoysal/Exercism-Rust-Template/graphs/contributors).<br>